dechamps/FlexASIO/CONFIGURATION.md

 The ASIO buffer size is also used as the PortAudio buffer size, as FlexASIO bridges the two.
-Note that, for various technical reasons and depending on the backend and settings used, there are many scenarios where additional buffers will be inserted in the audio pipeline (either by PortAudio or by Windows itself), *in addition* to the ASIO buffer.
+Note that, for various technical reasons and depending on the backend and settings used (especially the `suggestedLatencySeconds` option), there are many scenarios where additional buffers will be inserted in the audio pipeline (either by PortAudio or by Windows itself), *in addition* to the ASIO buffer.
 This can result in overall latency being higher than what the ASIO buffer size alone would suggest.

 Example: